remykarem/remykarem.github.io/books-src/system-design-book/src/data-sync/webhook/index.md

 A webhook is an _integration_ where the server (the system with data) sends ("**pushes**") data to the client (the system which requires the data).

-A webhook is an HTTP request (with some payload) triggered by an event in a source system, then sent to a destination system.

 Because this is event-triggered, the destination system will get the data (related to that event) in _real-time_.

+Actors:
+* Webhook provider (sender)

-A **server**, in the context of webhook, is a system that provides data (in particular, notification).
+  This is the server, in the context of webhook, is a system that provides data (in particular, notification).

+* Webhook consumer (receiver)

+To create a webhook, register the webhook URL with the webhook provider.
+Then, subscribe the webhook to events of interest.

+The webhook provider triggers the webhook.
+The webhook consumer listens for **webhook requests** or webhook deliveries and responds to them.

 ~~~admonish note title="Webhook or REST API"
 GitHub makes a [distinction](https://docs.github.com/en/webhooks/about-webhooks#choosing-webhooks-or-the-rest-api) between a webhook and a REST API.